A View from Emerging Technology from the arXiv

 But these fibers are relatively large compared to microelectronic components such as transistors and stiff compared to organic fibers such as cotton and so have limited utility.
 It would be impossible to knit a sweater out of optical fibers, for example.

-That could change now thanks to the work of Andrea Composeo at the National Nanotechnology Laboratory of Istituto Nanoscienze-CNR in Italy and a few pals.
+That could change now thanks to the work of Andrea Camposeo at the National Nanotechnology Laboratory of Istituto Nanoscienze-CNR in Italy and a few pals.
 These guys have found a way to make organic nanofibers that lase at visible wavelengths.
 The work opens the way to the manufacture of laser textiles, entire sheets of material that emit light using the process of stimulated emission.

-To make these nanofibers, Composeo and co use the straightforward process of electrospinning.
+To make these nanofibers, Camposeo and co use the straightforward process of electrospinning.
 This begins with a solution of organic polymer, such as PMMA or polystyrene, which coats a conical surface known as a spinneret.

 When placed in an electric field, charge builds up of charge at the tip of the cone causing the liquid to form into a droplet which is then pulled away from the surface, drawing a string of fluid with it.
 As the solvent evaporates, the molecules polymerize forming a nanofiber.